Hull and Netherlands Steamship Company: Overview

-In 1935 it was agreed that the shipping services and port operations of the respective railway companies operating from and in the River Humber ports should be merged and the company was taken under the operating umbrella of Associated Humber Lines.
+In 1935 it was agreed that the shipping services and port operations of the respective railway companies operating from and in the Humber ports should be merged and the company was taken under the operating umbrella of Associated Humber Lines.
 It was the smallest of the four operations merged at that time and contributed just two ships to the new 30 ship joint operation.